 - give clients the option to receive email support as a profitable add-on; promise same-day response time to instill confidence in your service

 6: Freelance Writing

-Set your rates.
+Set your freelance writing rates.
 Write 500 to 1000 words daily for practice.
-The more you write the clearer you get on your writing skills.
-And on your rates.
+Gain writing confidence and clarity.

 7: Sponsored Posts

 After building up your content library – aka, publishing a rich collection of helpful posts – some businesses or individuals may want to place sponsored posts on your site.

 Set your rate.
 Accept.
 Or, reject, if the post is not a match for your audience.